Ten Years' War: Spanish repressions

-By early 1869, the Spanish colonial government had failed to reach an agreement with the insurrection forces; they opened a war of extermination.
-The colonial government passed several laws: arrested leaders and collaborators of the insurgency were to be executed on the spot, ships carrying weapons would be seized and all persons on board immediately executed, males 15 and older caught outside of their plantations or places of residence without justification would be summarily executed, all towns were ordered to raise the white flag or otherwise be burnt to the ground, and any woman caught away from her farm or place of residence would be taken to camps in cities.
+By early 1869, the Spanish authorities had failed to reach an agreement with the insurrection forces.
+Harsher measures to repress the insurrection and its supporters were taken, and troops began to flood in from the Peninsula.

-Apart from its own army, the government relied on the Voluntary Corps, a militia recruited a few years earlier to face the announced invasion by Narcisco López.
-The corps became notorious for its harsh and bloody acts.
+Apart from the regular army, the government relied on the Voluntary Corps, a militia created in 1855 a few years earlier to face the announced invasion by John A. Quitman in collaboration with Ramón Pintó.
+By early-1869 more than 70,000 men, both peninsulares and creoles had joined the Volunteers.
+In the big cities, the Volunteers were used to keep public order in the cities, earning some notoriety for their lack of discipline and harsh acts of repression against independence supporters.
 Its forces executed eight students from the University of Havana on 27 November 1871.
 The corps seized the steamship Virginius in international waters on 31 October 1873.
 Starting on 4 November, its forces executed 53 persons, including the captain, most of the crew, and a number of Cuban insurgents on board.
 The serial executions were stopped only by the intervention of a British man-of-war under the command of Sir Lambton Lorraine.

+Apart from their controversial role in the cities, hundreds of Volunteer units were created in the countryside.
+Most of the Volunteers there were Cubans loyal to Spain who organised sections and companies to defend their hometowns from rebel attacks, giving a tone of civil war to Cuba's first war of independence.
+According to a Spanish journalist, by 1872, 52,000 of the 80,000 Volunteers were Cuban-born.

 In the so-called "Creciente de Valmaseda" incident, the corps captured farmers (Guajiros) and the families of Mambises, killing them immediately or sending them en masse to concentration camps on the island.
 The Mambises fought using guerrilla tactics and were more effective on the eastern side of the island than in the west, where they lacked supplies.

 Another Voluntary Corps was formed by Germans, the so-called "Club des Alemanes".
 Presided by Fernando Heydrich, a committee of German merchants and landowners created a troop to defend their possessions in 1870.
 A neutral force initially, as ordered by Otto von Bismarck in a telegram to consul Luis Will, they were considered to favor the government.